paraka/builtin_tests/README.md

 # Description

-Builtin tests is being used to test some hardware and other critical stuff to decrease the probably of get a unexpected critical failure.
+Builtin tests is being used to test some hardware and other critical stuff to decrease the probably of get an unexpected critical failure.
 This library is a simple library to provide a common and general way to write simple builtin test at boot and also retrieve its results and rerun on normal system runtime providing for example the continuous bit